Now Reading

 6. Texhnolyze (2003)

-Cyberpunk genre, in general, deals with complex storylines and themes that can be initially confusing.
+The cyberpunk genre, in general, deals with complex storylines and themes that can be initially confusing.
 But if you stay with it, things will gradually start to make sense, and the payoff is worth it.
-This is the truth with most cyberpunk classics from Blade Runner, Akira to Ghost in the Shell and The Matrix.
+This is the truth with most cyberpunk classics from Blade Runner, and Akira to Ghost in the Shell and The Matrix.
 Of course, there are cyberpunk movies with perplexing beginnings and even worse follow-ups.
 However, the experimental and very mature anime of Yoshitoshi Abe starts off as opaque, leads to a fascinatingly dark set-up, and culminates with a profound ending.

 Unlike Abe’s Serial Experiments Lain, Texhnolyze is set in an underground metropolis called Lukuss.
-The place is ruled by rival factions of yakuza, and it is beyond the reach of law.
+The place is ruled by rival factions of yakuza, and is beyond the reach of the law.
 These gangs trade illegal cybernetic limbs, and this process of bionic replacement is called Texhnolyze.
-It’s an unorthodox anime series, both in terms of storytelling and imagery.
+It’s an unorthodox series, both in terms of storytelling and imagery.
 Strongly recommended for fans of the cyberpunk genre interested in expanding their horizons.

 5. Akira (1988)

-Image Source: IMDb.com
+Image Source: The Japan Times

-Katsuhiro Otomo’s Akira is an iconic anime that perfectly realised the cyberpunk themes after Ridley Scott’s Blade Runner (1982).
+Katsuhiro Otomo’s Akira is an iconic anime that perfectly realized the cyberpunk themes after Ridley Scott’s Blade Runner (1982).
 It’s an adaptation of Otomo’s own manga series.
 This cyberpunk action extravaganza is set in the year 2019 in Neo-Tokyo, 30 years after the devastation of World War III.
 The general populace is dissatisfied with modern life, and the youth immerse themselves in hedonistic pursuits.
 The narrative revolves around two biker gang members named Tetsuo and Kaneda.
-They come across a secret government project that’s involved in developing a new weaponry through biological means.
+They come across a secret government project that’s involved in developing new weaponry through biological means.

 4. Ergo Proxy (2006)

 Ergo Proxy is a dark and puzzling anime series, set in the post-apocalyptic future.
-It takes the basic cyberpunk components like hi-fi technology and emotionless existence, and takes it to the next level with its dense plotting and deep philosophical themes.
+It takes the basic cyberpunk components like hi-fi technology and emotionless existence and takes it to the next level with its dense plotting and deep philosophical themes.
 At the outset, the narrative revolves around a detective named Re-I Mayer.
 It’s set in the domed city of Romdo.
 The population is strictly controlled by the government.
 Hence the workforce is largely made up of androids known as AutoReivs.

 But the city’s peace is disrupted when a series of killings happen and all clues lead to a dangerous entity known as Proxy.
 On the other hand, a virus is increasingly affecting AutoReivs and gives them the power of self-awareness.
-Written by Dai Sato, Ergo Proxy is a rare, visually exciting and intellectually challenging anime series.
+Written by Dai Sato, Ergo Proxy is a rare, visually exciting, and intellectually challenging anime series.
 The ending may be a little disappointing, but its complex plot and ambitious themes offer a singular viewing experience.

 3. Serial Experiments Lain (1998)